France DGFiP e-Invoicing & e-Reporting API Guide

 Receiving Invoices

-As a French company registered in the PPF's Annuaire with a Peppol 0225 transport, you can receive electronic invoices from other French companies.
-Incoming invoices are automatically processed by B2Brouter and made available through the API.
+As a French company registered in the Annuaire with a Peppol 0225 transport, you automatically receive electronic invoices from other French and Peppol-connected platforms.
+Incoming invoices are processed by B2Brouter and made available through the API.

 Invoice lifecycle for received invoices

-When you receive an invoice, you must communicate its status back to the PPF and to the sender.
-B2Brouter handles this automatically through CDAR (Cross-Domain Acknowledgement and Response) messages whenever you update the invoice state.
+When you receive an invoice, you must communicate its status back to the PPF and sender.
+B2Brouter handles this automatically through CDAR messages when you update the invoice state.

 Listing received invoices